|

 developed overseas....
 We buy rather than train

-- U.S. intelligence does not believe
+or develop solutions."
+U.S. intelligence does not believe

 the Israeli government is involved in a misuse of